A science is any discipline in which the fool of this generation can go beyond the point reached by the genius of the last generation

 Posted in Particle Physics, Physics, Science

-Comments Off on Some first results from the new, higher-energy Large Hadron Collider
+Comments Off on Some top measurements from CERN’s Large Hadron Collider